daemonX10/Notes/02_programming_tools/01_python_ml/theory_questions.md

 ## Question 37

-**Describe a situation where amachine learning modelmight fail, and how you would investigate the issue usingPython.**
+**Describe a situation where a machine learning model might fail, and how you would investigate the issue using Python.**

 **Answer:** _[To be filled]_